 Xen OpenBSD HVM Guest

-In this article, I want to describe how to run OpenBSD as an Xen HVM Guest.
-OpenBSD does not support the Xen PV or PVH Mode so it can only be run in HVM or PVHVM to be correct because OpenBSD supports Paravirtualized Drivers for Network and Storage.
+In this article, I want to describe how to run OpenBSD as a Xen HVM Guest.
+OpenBSD does not support the Xen PV or PVH Mode, so it can only be run in HVM or PVHVM to be correct because OpenBSD supports Paravirtualized Drivers for Network and Storage.

 wget https://cdn.openbsd.org/pub/OpenBSD/7.6/amd64/install76.iso